Xomega-Net/Xomega.Docs/docs/generators/overview.md

 This type of generator helps you quickly enrich your XML object model by importing it from a database, or by adding new layers or aspects to the model.

-- [Import from Database](model/import) creates an object model from your existing SQL Server database schema.
+- [Import from Database](model/import) creates an object model from your existing database schema.
 - [Full CRUD with Views](model/crud) allows you to quickly add configurable `create`, `update`, `read`, `delete` and `read list` operations to any object and its sub-objects in the model, as well as to define and configure any necessary data objects and views in the model for UI generation.
 - [Enumerations from Database](model/enums) imports static enumerations and their values into the model from existing database tables.